-WordPress is the most user friendly expandable blog platform around.
+WordPress is the most user-friendly expandable blog platform around.
 “With power comes more responsibilities”, says Spiderman’s uncle.
-So what if your valuable WordPress blog get hacked?
-You will be literally devastated, violated and humiliated.
-Now you need to know how a attacker or cracker hack or exploit your site.
+So what if your valuable WordPress blog gets hacked?
+You will be literally devastated, violated, and humiliated.
+Now you need to know how an attacker or cracker hack or exploit your site.

 - They know about your security weakness points about your site